A winning organization knocks those walls down completely—with CRM as the wrecking ball.

 Companies and people alike are shifting towards digital solutions to make everyday life easier.
 Slack conversations are often more common than verbal conversations.
 Trello and Zoom combined have redefined the way projects are managed entirely.
 People are using tech to gain every advantage they can, and CRMs are no exception.

 Though often seen strictly as software that helps your sales team keep track of their deals, CRMs can actually be used as collaborative tools for an entire organization.
-Just as Slack or Zoom are able to unite teams and provide a collaborative playground, your CRM can do the same.
+Just as Slack or Zoom are able to unite teams and provide a collaborative playground, your sales CRM can do the same.
 And if your CRM allows your organization to communicate and collaborate more effectively, it will ultimately help you close more deals.

 KissFlow defines successful cross-functional team collaboration as “effective collaborative strategies that align with project goals so that employees can easily work with each other, even if they belong to different departments or domains.”